ClimExHandbook/ClimExHandbook/_pages/citation.md

 post_date: 2019-11-02 20:43:21
 ---
 <h2>How to cite?</h2>
-How to cite cite a protocol:
+How to cite a protocol:

 E.g. To measure soil organic matter (SOM) we used the method described in protocol 1.3.2 Soil nutrients in the Supporting Information S1 Site characteristics and data management in Halbritter et al. (2019).